Resilience in coupled natural-social systems

 Ensuring sustainable environments, in a world where the climate and other conditions are changing, requires a new understanding of how physical, ecological and social processes are inter-related.

 Interactions between these processes across different scales both determine quality of life and how natural systems can function.
 Understanding their coupled relationship is vital for adaptive systems of management and governance that can ensure sustainability despite increased pressure stemming from climate change, food security, and water scarcity.

-By aiming to understand these interactions, the programme is working to address the apparent 'misfit' between physical environments, eco-systems and social institutions.
-Working at the interface between ecology, earth sciences and social sciences, the team are developing new concepts and tools to answer such questions as:
+By aiming to understand these interactions, the programme worked to address the apparent 'misfit' between physical environments, eco-systems and social institutions.
+Working at the interface between ecology, earth sciences and social sciences, the team developed new concepts and tools to answer such questions as:

 - what combinations of ecosystems and social systems are sustainable?
 How can these relationships be strengthened to foster higher resilience?